 "A simply riveting read from cover to cover, "The Grave Tracker" showcases author Teresa Marotta's genuine flair for deftly created and memorable characters and constructing a fully engaging storyline of twists and turns until reaching a climatic conclusion.
 Very highly recommended." ---Midwest Book Review

-"Brown keeps the reader guessing in The Grave Tracker.
+"Brown (writing as Marotta) keeps the reader guessing in The Grave Tracker.
 The book opens with a wallop: a convicted murderer escapes from the mental institution where he was committed by his father thirteen years earlier.
 And the tension builds from there.
 Told from multiple points of view, The Grave Tracker is a well researched book with plenty of non-stop action, several brutal murders, some narrow escapes, and one well trained dog." ---VTReviewer Goodreads

 "I loved the book!
 The author of The Grave Tracker uses a genealogist to solve a mystery.
 The main character uses his connections and his research skills masterfully.
 This story should be made into a Hallmark mystery movie!" ---Richard Haubrich, editor